LuminescenceElation/pipely/README.md

 Pipely is a lightweight CLI tool that runs CI/CD pipelines locally from a YAML definition.

-It’s designed as a learning project to explore DevOps concepts including pipeline orchestration, safe command execution, and reproducible automation.
+It’s designed as a learning project to explore DevOps concepts including pipeline orchestration, safe command execution, parallelism, and failure handling.

 ---

-## ✨ Features
+## Features

 - Run pipelines defined in YAML
 - Step-by-step execution with clear output
 - Dry-run mode for safe testing
 - Structured CLI using Typer
 - Safe subprocess execution (no `shell=True`)
 - Parallel job execution with worker limits
 - Dependency-aware scheduling (`needs`)
 - Retries, timeouts, and failure strategies
 - Fail-fast pipeline cancellation
 - Job timing and summary output

 ---

-## 🚀 Example
+## Example

 ### Run a pipeline